 - Status changed from Open to Third Party's Issue

 This is the (bug/feature) tracker for Ruby the language.
 Most gems are maintained separately.
 Issues for bundled gems may occasionally end up here, but the roots gem is independent.
 In addition, this gem seems to have been created by yourself (see https://github.com/jzakiya/roots), so you sure should know how to send yourself a bug report or feature request.

 Updated by duerst (Martin Dürst) about 4 years ago

 - Status changed from Third Party's Issue to Open

 Sorry, I misread this.
 The proposal is about including some of the methods from the gem into Ruby itself.
 Looking at the number of downloads on rubygems.org (8,836 for the latest version), I'm not exactly convinced this needs to be in Ruby itself.

-Updated by jzakiya (Jabari Zakiya) 20 days ago
+Updated by jzakiya (Jabari Zakiya) about 4 years ago

 First, I think you should see the number of downloads for the